 You have probably noticed how #Scope 3 and #SupplyChain emissions are omnipresent in all sustainability talk these days.
 And for good reasons, the more insight we get to the corporate supply chain the better the real emissions are understood.
-CDP recently announced that supply chain emissions are 11.4 times higher than the average operational emissions.
+CDP recently announced that supply chain emissions are more than 11 times higher than the average operational emissions.
 In some sectors emissions are even 28 times as high as operational emissions.

 In any case the point is made – as ultimately responsible for their value chains the corporate citizens cannot ignore the environmental consequences of their suppliers’ activities.
 As we know by now, good sustainability stewardship makes good business sense and mitigates risk.
-Do you want to know more about Why taking responsibility for the supply chain is important, read my colleague Roger’s blog.

 Accepting this fact, how does the corporate value chain owner get started in the face of a daunting task?